samply/bridgehead/README.md

 Your Bridgehead will automatically and regularly check for updates.
 Whenever something has been updates (e.g., one of the git repositories or one of the docker images), your Bridgehead is automatically restarted.
 This should happen automatically and does not need any configuration.

 If you would like to understand what happens exactly and when, please check the systemd units deployed during the [installation](#base-installation) via `systemctl cat bridgehead-update@<PROJECT>.service` and `systemctl cat bridgehead-update@<PROJECT.timer`.

+### Auto-Backups
+Some of the components in the bridgehead will store persistent data.
+For those components, we integrated an automated backup solution in the bridgehead updates.
+It will automatically save the backup in multiple files

+1) Last-XX, were XX represents a weekday to allow re-import of at least one version of the database for each of the past seven days.
+2) Year-KW-XX, were XX represents the calendar week to allow re-import of at least one version per calendar week
+3) Year-Month, to allow re-import of at least one version per month

 ### Monitoring